Municipal Buildings, Dorchester: History

 After a fall in price of English corn as a result of cheap imports in the 1870s, the openings on the ground floor were filled in with windows and the former corn exchange was subsequently used as an events venue: the novelist, Thomas Hardy, attended a rehearsal of his play, The Famous Tragedy of the Queen of Cornwall at Tintagel in Lyonnesse, which was performed by the Hardy Players, there in summer 1923.
+Concert performers included the contralto singer, Kathleen Ferrier, who made an appearance on 15 May 1951.

-The municipal buildings remained the headquarters of Dorchester Borough Council for much of the 20th century but ceased to be the local seat of government when the enlarged West Dorset District Council was established at council offices in High West Street in 1974.
+The municipal buildings remained the meeting place of Dorchester Borough Council for much of the 20th century, supplemented by nearby offices on North Square.
+It ceased to be the local seat of government when the enlarged West Dorset District Council was established at council offices in High West Street in 1974.
+Instead, the municipal buildings and the nearby offices on North Square passed to the new Dorchester Town Council.
 The roof of the municipal buildings complex was completely replaced in spring 2021.

-In March 2021 the Dorchester Town Council announced proposals for further improvement works including new offices for town council officers at the rear of the municipal buildings: this would enable officers to relocate from their current premises at 19 North Square.
+In March 2021 the Dorchester Town Council announced proposals for further improvement works including new offices for town council officers at the rear of the municipal buildings: the intention was that this would enable officers to relocate from their premises at 19 North Square.
 Following the completion of the works, which were estimated to cost £2 million, the building would re-open under the management of Dorchester Arts, an organisation supported by Arts Council England, in autumn 2021.
+Whilst the extension was under construction it was decided that the office extension would be used by Dorchester Arts too, and the council offices would remain at 19 North Square.
+Town council meetings continue to be held in the municipal buildings.
+The building is now generally branded as the Corn Exchange and Town Hall, including on signposts around the town and on the building itself.